mark-archer/hostlang/README.md

 ## Getting Started

 The easiest way to get started is to run Host as an npm module.
 You'll need to already have nodejs and npm installed.
+Just installing nodejs should give you both.
+It downloaded at http://nodejs.org

 0) create a folder for your code and open a terminal at that location
 ```bash